 -GEORGE M. COHAN-

-all of us".
+title was "To all of us".
 It represents the idea that All AMERICAN life matters.
 Being an American is not defined by your complexion, gender, or sexuality.
-It is defined by a unique culture, namely the
+It is defined by a unique culture,

-American Way.
+namely the American Way.
 It is defined by your love to the greatest nation on earth when it comes to freedom and liberty.
 It is defined by certain virtues and values.
-It is defined by a common history and a
+It is defined by a common